 - Looking for natural beaches with lots of wildlife?
 Visit Hunting Island or Cumberland Island

 - Prefer an upscale, family-friendly destination?
-I suggest Hilton Head or St. Simons
+I suggest Hilton Head Island or St. Simons

 - Interested in a charming beach that isn’t overly crowded?
 Try Jekyll or Edisto